vonplaten/docker-nodejs-vscode/README.md

-# docker-nodejs-vscode
+# NodeJS development environment with VSCode and Docker

 ## Description
 Development environment for NodeJS.
-Works on all OS.
+Any OS.
 Folder .devcontainer is for editor VSCode.

 ## Run